Mizakson/responsive_web_design/module_5/ferris_wheel/README.md

 Project 18 in FreeCodeCamp Responsive Web Design Certification.

-In this project I learned about animation in CSS.
+In this project I learned about animations in CSS, specifically @keyframes rules and animation properties.

 Best,